Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 We Audit.
 We Research.
 We Design.

-What is the cost of a mobile application – introductory remarks
+What is the cost of a mobile application?
+Introductory remarks

 Indeed, valuations and cost estimates are conditioned.

-• a mobile application of moderate complexity costs between 50,124 and 100,247 USD
+• A mobile application of moderate complexity costs between $60,000 and $150,000

-It distinguishes 8 types of mobile applications:
+Eight types of mobile applications:

-• basic applications (e.g., audio/video players)
+• Basic applications (e.g., audio/video players)

-• data-driven applications (e.g., stock market apps)
+• Data-driven applications (e.g., stock market apps)

-• authenticator applications (e.g., loyalty apps)
+• Authenticator applications (e.g., loyalty apps)

-• social media applications (e.g., Instagram)
+• Social media applications (e.g., Instagram)

-• E-Commerce applications
+• E-Commerce applications (e.g., Shopify)

-• on-demand applications (e.g., Uber)
+• On-demand applications (e.g., Uber)

-• marketplace applications (e.g., Booking)
+• Marketplace applications (e.g., Booking)

 Each of these types is a separate set of opportunities, necessities, conditions, and challenges.

-It's also a separate collection of business, market, legal, technological, and User Experience issues.
+It's also a separate collection of business, market, legal, technological, and user experience issues.

 What are the other factors that influence the cost of a mobile app?